X-czh/os-readings/README.md

 ## Storage and File Systems

 * A Fast File System for Unix (1984).
 [Paper](https://dl.acm.org/doi/10.1145/989.990) \| [Note](notes/ffs.md)
+  * Your FS runs on a disk, optimize for it!

 * The Design and Implementation of a Log-Structured File System (1991).
 [Paper](https://dl.acm.org/doi/10.1145/121133.121137) \| [Note](notes/lfs.md)
+  * Sequential write is fast?
+Then do it all the time!

 * Soft Updates: A Solution to the Metadata Update Problem in File Systems (2000).
 [Paper](https://dl.acm.org/doi/10.1145/350853.350863) \| [Note](notes/soft-updates.md)

 * The Rio File Cache: Surviving Operating System Crashes (1996).
 [Paper](https://dl.acm.org/doi/10.1145/989.990) \| [Note](notes/rio.md)
+  * What if my RAM survives OS crash?

 * The Google File System (2003).
 [Paper](https://dl.acm.org/doi/10.1145/945445.945450) \| [Note](notes/gfs.md)